Amber cosmetic bottle with blank label. FDA labeling requirements.

 The PDP needs to be large enough for this information to be conspicuous and easy to read.
 If your packaging has multiple sides that could serve as the front, the FDA requires you to duplicate the PDP information on each of those potential fronts.
 This ensures that no matter how the product is displayed, the customer gets the key details at a glance.

-Information Panel Specifications
+Formatting Your Information Panel Correctly

 Any required information that doesn’t appear on the PDP must be placed on the Information Panel.
 This is typically the label panel located immediately to the right of the PDP, as a consumer would hold and view the package.
 If that panel isn’t usable due to the package shape or design, the information can continue on the next panel to the right.